jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 ```

 ##<a name="second-pass"></a> Add the 'marginal notation' and Italian summary lines to the dictionary
 When we generated the dictionary of dictionaries above, we assigned fields for footnotes (just an empty list for now), charterID, charter number, the folio, and the page number.
 All remaining lines were appended to a list and assigned to the field 'text'.
 In all cases, the first line of each charter's text field should be the Italian summary as we have insured above.
 The second line in MOST cases, represents a kind of marginal notation usually ended by the ']' character (which OCR misreads a lot).
 We have to find the cases that do not meet this criterion, supply or correct the missing ']', and in the cases where there is no marginal notation I've supplied "no marginal]" in my working text.
 The following diagnostic script will print the charter number and first two lines of the text field for those charters that do not meet these criteria.
-Run this script separately on your canonical text file to correct and update it.
+Run this script separately against the `charters` dictionary, and correct and update your canonical text accordingly.

 ```python
 n = 0